folletto/Blipshot/README.md

 ---------

 * **1.0.3** (19/02/2012)
   * Fixed: added workaround to screenshot big pages (thanks to @ble).
+It's a workaround for Chrome Bug #69227.
+  * Added info message when you try to screenshot a Chrome Store page (it's not allowed).

 * **1.0.2** (16/08/2010)
   * First public release.